limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 [+] uid: 14, pin: 000511
 ```

-The activation code appears fixed for all new accounts; not that this information is helpful at this point, it's merely a casual observation.
+The activation code appears fixed for all new accounts; not that this casual observation is helpful at this point.

 Now that the account is active, the full set of features for an ordinary member is available.

 ![0.j2aurisrpv](/assets/images/posts/gemini-inc-v2-walkthrough/0.j2aurisrpv.png)

-I saw the password hash in the HTML source of the profile page during investigation of the unlocked features.
+I saw the password hash of the logged-in user in the HTML source of the profile page during the investigation of the unlocked features.

 ![0.xzv6pwuqt2](/assets/images/posts/gemini-inc-v2-walkthrough/0.xzv6pwuqt2.png)